The package multe

 the usual standard errors reported above.
 These can be accessed in the

-data frame est_f
+data frame est_f (or est_o for the overlap

 sample results)